PagerDuty/pdpyras/README.rst

     python setup.py install # otherwise

-Note, unless you are using a local/userspace virtual environment, you will need to run the above as root.
+Note, unless you are using a local/userspace virtual environment, you will need to run the above as root (to install system-wide).

 Usage
 -----